zladx/LADX-Disassembly/README.md

 1. Compile the game (`make all`).

-  It produces `game.gbc` (a compiled rom identical to the original) and, more importantly, `game.map`, the debug symbols.
+    It produces `game.gbc` (a compiled rom identical to the original) and more importantly `game.map`, the debug symbols.

 2. Open `game.gbc` in the [BGB emulator](http://bgb.bircd.org/).
 3. Open the debugger, and jump to the `0000:0150` address.
 You'll see a function named `Start`.
 Notice how BGB knows the name of this function from the debug symbols.
 4. You can now trace the execution of the code, set breakpoints, watchers, edit the memory, etc.